 A SURPRISE IN OUR FINDINGS

-When starting out with this research, we had assumed that commercial washers would be the best option for our eco-laundry plans.
+When starting out with this research, we had assumed that commercial ENERGY STAR washers would be the best option for our eco-laundry plans.
 At this time we were also prioritizing energy savings over all else.
 However, water savings and other considerations have moved up in our priorities.
-The overall comparisons show us something we were not expecting.
+The overall comparisons between the LG and Samsung washers revealed to us something we were not expecting.

-While we initially thought that commercial ENERGY STAR machines would be the best option for eco-laundry washers, this tells us that residential ENERGY STAR machines are better overall.
+While we initially thought that commercial ENERGY STAR machines would be the best option for eco-laundry washers, our comparison showed that residential ENERGY STAR machines are better overall.
 If you want to prioritize electricity savings then you can opt to stick with our suggested commercial machine (LG – GCWF1069**#).

 WHAT WE’RE GOING WITH